Tontoncher/structural-police/README-en.md

 3. `entryPoints`:_array of string_ - An array of paths to validated files
 4. `everywhereAllowed`:_array of string_ - An array of paths to files whose imports
    are always available
+5. `customErrorMessages`:_object_ - Object with callbacks generating error texts
+   (more details in "Custom error messages")

+# **Scheme**
+...in progress.
+And now you can see the Russian Readme

+# **Custom error messages**
+...in progress.
+And now you can see the Russian Readme

+## **Rules**
+...in progress.
+And now you can see the Russian Readme

+## !!!
+Important !!!
+...in progress.
+And now you can see the Russian Readme

+## !!!
+Interesting !!!
+...in progress.
+And now you can see the Russian Readme